aditya-vijaykumar/nms_project/README.md

 # NMS Project
-This is a NMS Project using Java Spring Boot and MongoDB.
+This is a NMS Project developed towards the Full Stack Development Course, using Java Spring Boot and MongoDB.
 This is a monorepo containing the code for controller backend as well as the device backend.